withcenter/fireflow/README.md

 ## Customizing File Management

-- Once you update(sync) the storage files into `/storage_files`, you have all the list of uploaded files with the fields of `url, uid, name, full path, size, contentType`.
+- Once you update(sync) the storage files into `/storage_files`, you have all the list of uploaded files with the fields of `url, uid, name, full path, size, contentType, createdAt`.
 - You can search the `url` in firestore to know which document that it is attached to.